 - 4.6.42 Skelton Gate lies at the confluence of the Wyke Beck and River Aire, linking two strategically important corridors, as well as Temple Newsam and Rothwell Country Park.
-Specific opportunities to improve the network in the area, in addition to provision of walking and cycling routes set out in Policy SG2. include: - Creation of a visitor destination at Skelton Lake based on a nature reserve and recreational area to include a visitor centre; - Integration of the restored site at Skelton Grange landfill site into the network; - Enhancing the tourism potential of the River Aire corridor. - 4.6.43 The area map identifies important green infrastructure corridors and sites which will need to be retained and improved within development with the aim of creating continuous, high quality green corridors between Temple Newsam, Skelton Lake, River Aire and along the Wyke Beck corridor.
+Specific opportunities to improve the network in the area, in addition to provision of walking and cycling routes set out in Policy SG2 include: - Creation of a visitor destination at Skelton Lake based on a nature reserve and recreational area to include a visitor centre; - Integration of the restored site at Skelton Grange landfill site into the network; - Enhancing the tourism potential of the River Aire corridor. - 4.6.43 The area map identifies important green infrastructure corridors and sites where there is the opportunity to extend and improve the green infrastructure with the aim of creating continuous, high quality green corridors between Temple Newsam, Skelton Lake, River Aire and along the Wyke Beck corridor.